diacasasce/smashbot/README.md

 ## Keyboard Controller Setup

-If you want to play the bot, you can set up a keyboard controller.
+If you want to play against the bot, you can set up a keyboard controller.

+###### Note: there is no Need to install GC adapter drivers for this to work

 The button mapping configuration can be found in the `run_game` script and is based on the provided image.

 ![controlmappingg](./ControlMapping.png)

-**IMPORTANT**: When setting up the bot, make sure to only modify the bot file.
+# Development Notes

+**IMPORTANT**: When developing your bot be sure Not to push chages for the `run_game.py` and the `bot.py` scripts, as this will cause git conflicts when pulling updates from the repository. this should be used as a base for the bot development, the `run_game.py` script is used to run the game and the `bot.py` script is used as the base for the bot development.

+for the developing your bot you should create a new script and import the `bot.py` script, then create a new class that inherits from the `Bot` class and override the `play` method to implement your bot logic.

+for additional information on the libmellee options be sure to check the [libmelee documentation](https://libmelee.readthedocs.io/)

 That's it!
-You should now have the environment set upand configured to play Super Smash Bros.
+You should now have the environment set up and configured to play Super Smash Bros.
 Melee with Slippi, and run the bot.

-for additional information on the libmellee options be sure to check the [libmelee documentation](https://libmelee.readthedocs.io/)

 # Happy smashing!